-I experience all three of these emotional struggles on a regular basis and a main reason for my being able to continue a relationship that has felt healthy, supportive, comfortable and safe is because of non-monogamy.
-This isn’t the case for everyone, and may not be the case for me for the rest of my life but for now, non-monogamy has been an incredibly useful tool that has helped me work through some of my insecurities, and calmed many of my anxieties around not being enough.
-It has helped me deal with past trauma and how I relate it to my romantic and sexual interactions.
+As someone who struggles with anxiety, trauma, and insecurity on a regular basis, a main reason I’m able to continue building a relationship that feels healthy, supportive, comfortable, and safe is because of non-monogamy.
+This isn’t the case for everyone, and it may not be the case for me for the rest of my life.
+But for now, non-monogamy has been an incredibly useful tool that has helped me work through some of my insecurities and calmed many of my anxieties around not being “enough”.
+It has helped me deal with how my past trauma relates to my romantic and sexual interactions.

-Here are four ways being in an open relationship have helped me feel more secure and comfortable in my relationship:
+Here are four ways being in an open relationship has helped me feel more secure and comfortable in my relationship.

-- It allows me to explore my relationship with myself and my relationship with the world around me outside of the romantic relationship I am in.
+2. Non-monogamy allows me to explore my relationship with myself and the wider world outside of the partnership I’m in.

-- It has increased communication between myself and my partner, and both of us have benefited from that greatly.
-Experiencing each other in this way has pushed my partner and I to increase the amount and depth of our communication in a way that I think may not have been necessary or possible had we not decided to practice non-monogamy.
+Experiencing each other through the framework of non-monogamy has pushed me and my partner to increase the amount and depth of our communication in a way I think may not have been necessary or possible had we not decided to practice non-monogamy.
 With so many different scenarios, emotions, and past experiences to maneuver, open communication has been key for both of us feeling comfortable.

 More Radical Reads: 10 Ways To Know When Love Isn’t Love: “Stay Away From People Who Make You Feel Like You’re Hard to Love”

-If you are interested in non-monogamy, but aren’t sure where to start, here are some suggestions that would have helped me in the beginning, and are still helpful reminders today:
+If you’re interested in non-monogamy, but aren’t sure where to start, here are some suggestions that would have helped me in the beginning.
+They’re still helpful reminders today.

-- Communication is key.
-Even if it is clumsy and confusing, awkward or embarrassing, this needs to be a continuous and mutual effort.
+Communication is key.
+Even if it’s clumsy and confusing, awkward or embarrassing, this needs to be a continuous and mutual effort.

-- Allow yourself to feel your feelings, even if they do not seem rational or fair.
-It is important to do this so that you can acknowledge them and work through them before acting on them or deciding not to do so.
+Allow yourself to feel your feelings, even if they don’t seem rational or fair.
+It’s important to do this so that you can acknowledge them and work through them before acting on them or deciding not to do so.

-- And finally, remember that it’s not for everyone and that it doesn’t have to be.
-If you are uncomfortable, or become disinterested, don’t hesitate to say something!
+And finally, remember that non-monogamy is not for everyone, nor does it have to be.
+If you’re uncomfortable, or become disinterested, don’t hesitate to say something!